-- incur additional indebtedness or issue certain preferred shares; - · pay dividends on or make distributions in respect of our common stock or make other restricted payments; - make certain investments; - sell certain assets: - create liens on certain indebtedness without securing the notes; - consolidate, merge, sell or otherwise dispose of all or substantially all of our assets; - enter into certain transactions with our affiliates; and - · designate our subsidiaries as unrestricted subsidiaries.
+- incur additional indebtedness or issue certain preferred shares; - pay dividends on or make distributions in respect of our common stock or make other restricted payments; - · make certain investments; - sell certain assets; - · create liens on certain indebtedness without securing the notes; - consolidate, merge, sell or otherwise dispose of all or substantially all of our assets; - · enter into certain transactions with our affiliates; and - designate our subsidiaries as unrestricted subsidiaries.

 In addition, under our senior secured credit facility, our subsidiaries are required to satisfy and maintain specified financial ratios and other financial condition tests and also have a maximum annual capital expenditures limitation.
 Their ability to meet those financial ratios and tests can be affected by events beyond our control, and they may not be able to meet those ratios and tests.
 The senior secured credit facility ratio test assumes that over time EBITDA increases and/or total debt decreases.
 For example, the maximum total leverage ratio decreases from 4.25:1 to 4.0:1 for the two quarters ending December 31, 2008 and March 31, 2009 and from 4.0:1 to 3.75:1 for the two quarters ending June 30, 2009 and September 30, 2009.
 Our interest coverage ratio also increases from 2.75:1 in fiscal 2008 to 3.0:1 in fiscal 2009.
 If EBITDA does not increase and/or if net debt does not decrease over time and if we are unable to renegotiate the covenants, we would not comply with these provisions of the senior secured credit facility.
 A breach of any of these or any other covenants could result in a default under our senior secured credit facility.
-Upon the occurrence of an event of default under our senior secured credit facility, the lenders could elect to declare all amounts outstanding under our senior secured credit facility to be immediately due and payable and terminate all commitments to extend further credit.
+Upon the occurrence of an event of default under our senior secured credit facility, the lenders could elect to declare all amounts outstanding under our senior secured credit facility due and payable and terminate all commitments to extend further credit.
 If we were unable to repay those amounts, the lenders under our senior secured credit facility could proceed against the collateral granted to them to secure that indebtedness.
-To the extent that we ever were to fail a financial covenant test then there is the opportunity to cure such a breach by the injection of further equity which will count towards EBITDA for the purposes of financial covenants.
-We have pledged a significant portion of our assets as collateral under our senior secured credit facility as evel as any unsecured indebtedness.
-All of these restrictions could affect our ability to operate
+To the extent that we ever were to fail a financial covenants.
+We have pledged a significant portion of our assets as collateral under our senior secured credit facility accelerate the repayment of borrowings, we may not have sufficient assets to repay our senior secured credit facility as well as any unsecured indebtedness.
+All of these restrictions could affect our ability to operate our business or may limit our ability to take advantage of pote